MisterM13/CAOS_Project_CPU/Project description.md

 * command operations: branch, jump and nop

 ### Input/Output
-The input and output is handled with LEDs and
+The input and output is handled with LEDs and Buttons

 ### Material requirements:
 * 100 Logic Gate Chips each ( AND, OR, NAND, XOR, NOR, NOT, Buffer)											-> ca 60 Fr.